 Green peas: 9 grams of protein and 13 grams of net carbs per 1 1/4 cups (200 grams)

 - Canned black soybeans: 20 grams of protein and 2 grams of net carbs per 1 cup (250 grams)

 - Tempeh: 18-20 grams of protein and 4 grams of net carbs per 3.5 ounces (100 grams)

 - Natto: 18-20 grams of protein and 9 grams of net carbs per 3.5 ounces (100 grams)

 - Edamame beans: 17 grams of protein and 5 grams of net carbs per 5 ounces (140 grams)

 - Tofu (extra firm): 15 grams of protein and 2 grams of net carbs per 4 ounces (120 grams)

 Concerned about the health effects of soy?
-You may not have to be.
+In all likelihood, you needn’t be.
 The benefits of soy appear to outweigh the potential risks, especially for people on vegan or plant-based diets.
 Read our policy on soy.